mowestusa/mx-fluxbox/README.md

 DEPENDENCIES: idesk, fluxbox

 INSTALLATION: it will eventually be available as a deb file installed via MX Package Installer.
-These interim directions are valid for users of any version of MX-Linux.
+These are interim directions for testing purposes.

-##

 install fluxbox and idesk